Safeguarding Child Protection Policy

 - Carefully select and vet Activfirst employees, using safer recruitment processes, including DBS criminal records checks for those employees who are involved with regulated activity.

-- Regularly train and update employees in relation to safeguarding and Child
+- Regularly train and update employees in relation to safeguarding and Child Protection

 - Have a Safeguarding Policy which is clearly understood, in order for any member of employee, to have an appreciation of the appropriate advice and courses of action if an employee, raises a concern with us.